How to Use Merge and Center in Excel

 You will find the text has shifted in the middle of the row.

-Other options of Merge & Center
+Exploring Other Options of Merge & Center

 In the Merge & Center drop-down menu, you will find two more options for merging and one option for unmerging.